bazelbuild/bazel-central-registry/README.md

 # Bazel Central Registry

-**Status:** This repository is still in alpha test phase, the content may not be accurate and can change without any notice.
+**Status:** This repository is in beta test phase, feel free to submit your project as Bazel module.
+During the test phase, checked in modules may still change without any notice.

 ## Goal
 A registry of Bazel modules for the Bzlmod external dependency system.
 It is the recommended Bazel registry to publish your Bazel open source projects for downstream users.